Perspective | The Supreme Court used to be openly political. It traded partisanship for power.

 The court’s authority, built on the notion that it will act outside of politics, has expanded to include power over major elements of American democracy — including determining the outcome of presidential elections.
-Because the justices have accrued so much power based on an apolitical posture, Americans are increasingly boxed in by the idea that the court must remain above politics even as the nomination and confirmation process becomes more and more partisan.
+Because the justices have accrued so much power based on an apolitical posture, Americans are increasingly boxed in by the idea that the court must remain above politics, even as the nomination and confirmation process becomes more and more partisan.
 That dynamic may not be sustainable for much longer.
 But if the court becomes more openly political, it’ll be returning to the way it once worked for more than 100 years — only with vastly more power than it had before it wrapped itself in the mantle of non-partisanship.

 Nineteenth-century Americans were deeply partisan, and they understood that the Supreme Court would be, too.
 Although justices were expected to follow the law in their judicial determinations, there were no clear limitations on partisan politicking outside the courtroom.
 Public trust in the court did not rely on justices claiming to be apolitical; Americans were far more concerned about limiting judicial power, period.
 Public concerns about the court becoming “political” materialized only when justices began to accrue more constitutional authority in the first few decades of the 20th century.
 Early Americans would have recognized the kinds of partisan political conversations we are having about the court today — but they would have been shocked to discover how much power we have given the judiciary over our democracy.